Jubel13/Authentication/README.md

+# Project Description

-# Authentication
+## Authentication

-Authentication project from udemy course:The complete 2021 web development bootcamp<br>
+Dummy project that use authentication, from udemy course: <a href="https://www.udemy.com/course/the-complete-web-development-bootcamp/">The Complete 2021 Web Development Bootcamp</a> by Angela Yu.

+To run this project on your local machine, clone or download, and then run 'npm install' on terminal.

-To use this app, you need a mongoDB installed on your system.<br>
+To use this app, you need a <a href='https://www.mongodb.com/'>mongoDB</a> installed on your system.<br>

-use "npm install" on the terminal to download needed NPM.<br>
-You can see the change of this app using git log<br>
+You can see the change of this app using git log.

-You need to setup google and facebook developer app, to use Oauth on this app <br>
+You need to setup google and facebook developer app, to use Oauth on this app.

-You need to provide App Id and App secret from google and facebook Oauth <br>
+You need to provide App Id and App secret from google and facebook Oauth.

-To view this app, use this link : https://agile-plains-69067.herokuapp.com/ <br>
+To view this app, use this link : https://agile-plains-69067.herokuapp.com/.
-Finally, Oauth with ffacebook and google works, i just adding username field on facebook strategy and google strategy.<br>
-MongoDb doesn't accept two data with username null, only 1